Moist Vanilla Cupcakes (one-bowl)

 One-bowl cupcakes

-- Next, add all cupcake ingredients to a bowl of a stand mixer.
+- Next, add all cupcake ingredients to the bowl of a stand mixer.
 Combine well until you have a smooth batter.
-You can also use just a bowl and whisk.
+You can also use just a bowl and a whisk.

-Pro tip - It is essential that all ingredients are at room temperature.
-Otherwise, you will have a lumpy batter. - Then, divide the batter between 12 cupcake liners using an ice cream scoop or ⅓ measure cup.
+Pro tip – It is essential that all ingredients are at room temperature.
+Otherwise, you will have a lumpy batter. - Then, divide the batter between 12 cupcake liners using an ice cream scoop or a 1/3 measure cup.

 - Bake for 18 to 20 minutes until a skewer inserted in the center comes clean.

-Pro tip - Turning the baking pan halfway through will ensure they bake evenly (I forgot as you can see in the video - some baked with sideway domes ?). - Cool cupcakes completely before you decorate.
+Pro tip – Turning the baking pan halfway through will ensure they bake evenly (I forgot, as you can see in the video – some baked with side domes). - Cool cupcakes completely before you decorate.

 One-bowl buttercream

-- Add all buttercream ingredients in the bowl of a stand mixer.
+- Add all buttercream ingredients to the bowl of a stand mixer.

-Pro tip - You can also use a bowl and whisk, but I think a stand mixer or mixing bowl with a hand mixer would be easier. - Combine well.
-Once all the powdered sugar has been incorporated, whip for 3 minutes more until light and fluffy similar to whipped cream.
+Pro tip – You can also use a bowl and whisk, but I think a stand mixer or mixing bowl with a hand mixer would be easier. - Combine well.
+Once all the powdered sugar has been incorporated, whip for 3 more minutes, until light and fluffy, like whipped cream.

-Pro tip - When whipped, the buttercream will become light and airy similar to a whipped cream consistency.
+Pro tip – When whipped, the buttercream will become light and airy, with a consistency similar to whipped cream.

 Assemble